andre-senna/dev-portal/tutorials/publish/index.md

 sh buildproto.sh
 ```

-Service is ready, however we need to publish it in SingularityNET and we need to configure the `SNET DAEMON` which will deal with payments.
+Service is ready to run, but first we need to publish it in SingularityNET and configure the `SNET DAEMON`.

 ## Step 7.
 Prepare service metadata to publish the service

-As a first step in publish procedure we should create a service metadata file.
-You can do it by calling the following command:
+First we need to create a service metadata file.
+You can do it by runing:

 ```
 snet service metadata-init SERVICE_PROTOBUF_DIR SERVICE_DISPLAY_NAME PAYMENT_ADDRESS --endpoints SERVICE_ENDPOINT --fixed-price FIXED_PRICE